New Zealand-China Strategic Research Alliance 2024 Call for Proposals

 Once you’ve submitted your proposal, this is the assessment process:

-2. Independent Assessors review the proposals against the assessment criteria and, where relevant, the Vision Mātauranga Policy.
+4. MBIE appointed Independent Assessors review the corresponding New Zealand proposals shortlisted by MoST through their Stage One assessment.
+Shortlisted proposals are assessed against the assessment criteria and, where relevant the Vision Mātauranga Policy.
 Assessor scores and comments are entered into Pītau.

-4. MoST conducts a parallel assessment process for Chinese applicants.
+6. MoST conducts the second-stage assessment for Chinese applicants.

-5. MBIE and MoST each compile a shortlist of proposals recommended for funding.
+7. MBIE and MoST each compile a list of proposals recommended for funding.
 MBIE’s shortlist is informed by the recommendations in the Panel Chair’s report.

-6. MBIE and MoST compare the shortlists of recommended proposals and agree which projects should be funded.
+8. MBIE and MoST compare the lists of recommended proposals and agree which projects should be funded.
 Where proposals have been ranked differently, MBIE and MoST will negotiate to agree which teams receive funding.

-7. The Manager, International Science Partnerships will make the final funding decisions based on the outcomes of discussions with MoST.
+9. The General Manager, Science System Investment and Performance will make the final funding decisions based on Panel Chair’s report and the outcomes of discussions with MoST.

 Conflicts of interest